mherod/mdfind-node/docs/metadata.md

 ## Best Practices

-1. Use structured metadata for better type safety
+1. Use specialized functions (`getBasicMetadata`, `getExifData`, `getXMPData`) for better type safety
+2. Use `getExtendedMetadata` when you need multiple metadata categories
-2. Handle missing metadata gracefully (all fields are optional)
+3. Handle missing metadata gracefully (most fields are optional)
-3. Use raw metadata for attributes not covered by structured types
+4. Use raw metadata through `metadata.spotlight` for attributes not covered by structured types
-4. Consider performance when requesting many attributes
+5. Consider performance when requesting many attributes
-5. Cache metadata results when appropriate
+6. Cache metadata results when appropriate

 ## See Also